markus1189/cats/docs/src/main/tut/typeclasses.md

 def log[A](a: A)(implicit s: Show[A]) = println(s.show(a))
 ```

-That is that declaring the type parameter as `A : Show`, it will add
+By declaring the type parameter as `A : Show`, the Scala compiler will add
-an implicit parameter to the method signature (with a name we do not know).
+an implicit parameter to the method signature (using an automatically
+generated name).